 It was to enable this vision and desire for a single storage protocol that the proposed generalizations to [iSER] were created.

 2 Overall generalizations needed within the iSER specification

 This section will specify changes/adjustments that are to be made in the iSER document to make it more general.
 The goal of these changes is not to modify the basic operation of iSCSI/iSER when operating on iWARP, but to change/adjust the wording in such a way that iSCSI/iSER can be layered over a different RDMA-capable protocol layer such as InfiniBand.
+Except for the unique features of non iWARP protocols dealing with initial Login and Security, the rest of the iSER document is applicable to these other RDMA-Capable Protocols (such as InfiniBand.)

-The details of many of the suggested changes can be found in the Section 3 of this document.
+The details of many of the suggested changes can be found in Section 3 of this document.